asantos00/website/content/blog/second-adventure-in-deno-land.md

 This would, as expected, allow network calls to `api.twitter.com` but disallow all the other calls.
 Instead of allowing complete access to network, we're allowing just a bit, by whitelisting and blocking everything else by default.

-This is very well explained on the [Permissions page](https://deno.land/manual/getting_started/permissions.).
-This was recently added on [this PR](https://github.com/denoland/deno/pull/5426), one of the many docs updates that have been happening.
+This is now very well explained on the [Permissions page](https://deno.land/manual/getting_started/permissions.), is one of the documentation improvements that were added after the v.1.0.0 launch.

 ## Running code in the browser